MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_CreateReport.md

 - **Modify an existing report template**

-  Once you’ve selected a report template, you can customize it using the column modifier to add, reorder, or remove sub-categorized breakdowns and metrics.
+  Once youâ€™ve selected a report template, you can customize it using the column modifier to add, reorder, or remove sub-categorized breakdowns and metrics.
 Metrics serve as performance indicators that measure activities, such as impressions, clicks, or conversions.
 Breakdowns allow you to categorize your performance metrics into specific groups, such as device type, region, or campaign type.

   1. From the report you want to modify, select **Modify** above the table.
   1. In the left panel, next to **Breakdown** or **Metrics**,